Special lines on contact manifolds: Distributions

-\subsection{Distributions}
+\section{Distributions}

 In this subsection we summarise some basic material about distributions.
-We essentially follow the convention of \cite[\S2]{hwang_mok_birationality}, where a distribution is an equivalence class of a subbundle defined on some open subset.
+We essentially follow the convention of \cite[\S2]{hwang_mok_birationality}, where a distribution is an equivalence class of subbundles defined on some open subsets.